January 12, 2020 7 min read

 One of Berberine’s most important actions is its ability to prevent the spread of yeast and fungal organisms that are resistant to drugs.

-A 2016 study found that berberine has antifungal activity against several types of yeast, including fluconazole-resistant Candida.
-When researchers treated fluconazole-resistant resistant samples with berberine, it killed off the yeast cells by breaking down its plasma and mitochondrial membranes.
-Berberine can also be used alongside fluconazole to enhance its overall antifungal activity.
+A 2016 study found that berberine has antifungal activity against several types of yeast, including antifungal-resistant Candida.
+When researchers treated antifungal-resistant resistant samples with berberine, it killed off the yeast cells by breaking down its plasma and mitochondrial membranes.
+Berberine can also be used alongside antifungal to enhance its overall antifungal activity.
 (4)

 Another way in which berberine works is by activating an enzyme within our body cells called AMP-activated protein kinase (AMPK).
 This enzyme regulates metabolism and has a major influence on our immune system and how our body fights disease.